craig-davis/craig-davis.github.io/docs/modernization/DECISIONS.md

 **Consequences:** Browsers request Hack only when monospace content is rendered and only fetch styles the page uses.
 Prose typography is unchanged, font loading uses `swap`, ligatures are disabled in code blocks, and no font CDN is introduced.

+## D-022 — Distinguish firsthand machine notes from current safety guidance

+**Status:** Accepted

+**Decision:** Preserve vehicle, motorcycle, bicycle, and route articles as firsthand field notes while adding focused context wherever current fitment, service information, traffic conditions, regulations, or safety procedures must take precedence.

+**Reason:** Historical mechanical experience remains useful, but readers should not mistake a single installation or route report for current manufacturer instructions, professional inspection, or live road conditions.

+**Consequences:** Safety notes are specific to the risk and remain visually subordinate to the article.
+They do not turn ordinary narrative posts into warning pages or erase Craig's original observations.

 ## Decision template

 ### D-NNN — Title